dirmich/karen/docs/installation.basic.md

 import karen
 karen.start("/path/to/config.json")
 ```
-Please make note that to start the brain by itself then you must specify your own configuration file as all of the built-in configurations will include a brain and device instance in their startup.
+Please make note that to start the brain by itself then you must specify your own configuration file as all of the built-in configurations will include a brain and device container instance in their startup.

 ## Install the DEVICE CONTAINER
 The device container service is used to allow the brain to interact with the input/output devices like a microphone or speaker output.
 The individual device plugins can be installed separately.
 To install the device container service follow the steps below: